 Shared commitments to action

-Eight shared commitments to action address immediate priorities and will strengthen partnerships and capacity for collective action over the life of the plan.
+Under the 2014-2019 Strategic Plan, eight shared commitments to action addressed the immediate priorities and sought to strengthen partnerships and capacity for collective action over the life of the plan.

 Reporting and reviewing the plan

-It is critical to determine whether our collective actions under the strategic plan are making a difference.
-We measure the progress of the Strategic Plan towards achieving its vision and outcomes, and monitor implementation of commitments under each action plan.
+We measured the progress of the Strategic Plan towards achieving its vision and outcomes, and monitored implementation of commitments under each action plan.

-- Annual performance indicator reports track those statistical indicators that influence the mental health and wellbeing of all Queenslanders, including those with mental illness and problematic alcohol and other drugs use.
+- Annual performance indicator reports to track statistical indicators that influence the mental health and wellbeing of all Queenslanders, including those with mental illness and problematic alcohol and other drugs use.

-- Annual implementation reports track implementation of Action plan commitments.
+- Annual implementation reports to track implementation of Action plan commitments.